 \subsection{Supermultiplets}

-In $4d$ $\mathcal N=2$ supersymmetric theories, the gauge and matter content must be $\mathcal N=2$ supermultiplets that do not include Lorentz particles of helicity or spin greater than one.
-These supermultiplets are constructed by acting with creation operators derived from the supercharges on a Clifford vacuum, as explained in \Cref{Sec:superPoincarealgebras}.
+In $4d$ $\mathcal N=2$ supersymmetric theories, the gauge and matter content consists of $\mathcal N=2$ supermultiplets that only contain Lorentz particles of spin (or helicity) less than one.
+These supermultiplets are constructed by acting with creation operators derived from the supercharges, on a Clifford vacuum (cf. \Cref{Sec:superPoincarealgebras}).
 Moreover, they can be decomposed into sums of $\mathcal N=1$ supermultiplets when viewed relative to the $\mathcal N=1$ subalgebra with supercharges $Q_\alpha^1$ and $\overline Q_{\dot\alpha}^1$.
 Note that only the abelian subgroup